Skip to Content

 Can hair masks prevent split ends completely?

-Once your hair structure breaks down, it continues splitting like unraveling thread.
+Unfortunately, you can’t prevent split ends completely with hair masks.
+Once your hair structure breaks and frays, it continues splitting like an unraveling thread.

 Conclusion